 In 1918 the Admiralty experimented with launching a light aircraft from a platform aboard a ship and HMS CAROLINE was the chosen vessel.
 In 1924, after two years on the reserve list, she was transferred to Northern Ireland as HQ for the local division of the RNVR and was converted for this new duty at Harland & Wolff's yard.
 In 1993 she became the Reserve Training Centre to recruit and train RNR officers and ratings.

-HMS CAROLINE is now the second oldest commissioned ship in the Royal Navy - HMS VICTORY is the first.
+At the time of her decommissioning in 2011 HMS CAROLINE was the second oldest commissioned ship in the Royal Navy - HMS Victory being the first.
 She is also the last surviving vessel of any nation which fought at the Battle of Jutland.

 Key dates